mozilla-l10n/localizer-documentation/src/products/firefox_android/testing.md

 Font support issues happen when a font used in the app doesn’t display certain characters or glyphs correctly.
 This can include missing letters, broken accents, or symbols that appear as boxes or question marks.

 This will need an engineering fix.
-Follow the steps to file a bug as described in the section above (link to bugzilla section above).
+Follow the steps to file a bug as described in the [section above](#fixes-in-bugzilla).

 ## Testing key UI elements